SilverAndro/Microconfig/README.md

 - Float
 - Double
 - String
+- Nested Classes

-Everything must be a top level field, public, and be one of those data types
+Everything must be a top level field, public, and be one of those data types, nested classes should be `static` and implement `ConfigData` as well.

-Comments are supported through the `@Comment` annotation, if you need a linebreak use \n
+Comments are supported through the `@Comment` annotation, if you need a linebreak use `\n`

 ### Installing
 ```